The age of Ozempic (shaming)

 Long live Ozempic shaming!

-The greatest hope is that GLP-1 drugs will decimate the moral value attached to low body fat.
+The great Ozempic hope is that GLP-1 drugs will decimate the moral value attached to low body fat.
 The virtue of ‘temperance’ possessed by the mythical thin person who doesn’t even feel tempted to overeat eat:

 While the continent person experiences many tempting desires and successfully resists them, the temperate person doesn’t face temptations in the first place.
 A temperate person’s appetites are in perfect harmony with her judgments about what it is best to do.
 If a temperate person believes that she should eat only a single piece of cheesecake after a big dinner, then she will want only that single piece, and will be satisfied once she’s eaten it, even when faced with a dessert tray full of other delicious treats.